 The number of potential new customers for our set-top box business in our EchoStar Technologies segment is small and may be limited as prospective customers that have been competitors of DISH Network may continue to view us as a competitor due to our common ownership with DISH Network.
 Our customers face emerging competition from other providers of digital media and potential government action preventing them from using security systems in connection with set-top boxes.
 In particular, programming offered over the internet has become more prevalent as the speed and quality of broadband networks have improved.
+Additionally, the FCC is considering adopting regulations enabling consumer electronics manufacturers, innovators and other developers to build devices or software solutions that may provide access to multichannel video programming with the use of user interfaces and without the use of any set-top box.
+As a result, consumers may then be able to access content provided by DISH Network and other customers using products produced by our competitors and without using our set-top boxes or other products.
 As a result, we expect that demand for our satellite television digital set-top boxes from DISH Network and other customers could decline and we may not be able to sustain our current revenue levels.

-With our expertise in connectivity, security, and video, we are developing new consumer product and service offerings intended to grow our EchoStar Technologies segment revenue over time, which includes a security and home automation solution we introduced in the first quarter of 2016.
+With our expertise in connectivity, security and video, we continue to evaluate developing new consumer product and service offerings intended to grow our EchoStar Technologies segment revenue over time.
+In July 2016 we made the decision to discontinue our direct to consumer security and home automation solution product offering and associated services which we had introduced earlier in the year.
+We are in the process of shutting down all activities, services, operations and assets related to this product offering.